General Resources

 Step 3: Notification

-Students receive an email with the case status, investigator contact details, and an estimated timeline for resolution upon submission of a grievance.
+Students receive an email with the case status, Grievance Liaison contact details, and an estimated timeline for resolution upon submission of a grievance.
 Students will be directed to avoid grievance follow-up before the 10-business-day processing period.

 Students will have the ability to consult with the Grievance Liaison after resolution to discuss any remaining concerns.
 However, due to privacy policies, students may not have access to specific investigation details.